An American chat noir, my black cat in Paris, France…

 Strange it is, then, that what I remember most vividly about Amsterdam is the cats.
 Yes, the cats.

 We’re cat freaks as much as we’re art freaks.
 I proudly claim the title of First Crazy Male Cat Lady.
-And missing our own two cats, Billy and George, might have influenced us unduly, but it seemed like Amsterdam was the most cat friendly city we visited.
+And missing our own two cats, Billy and George, influenced us unduly.
+But Amsterdam was the most cat friendly city in our travels.

 Cities in Italy, Rome and Florence especially, are great for cats, and stateside, San Francisco harbors a rich population of felines.
 But Amsterdam stood out.